Recap: The Simpsons S 4 E 2 A Streetcar Named Marge

 - Comically Missing the Point: The final song of "Oh, Streetcar!" is a bright, peppy tune about how you should always trust strangers, making a mess of the original play's point.

-- Earlier in the episode, a beauty pageant on TV begins with the contestants singing "At Seventeen" ("I learned the truth at seventeen/that love was meant for beauty queens"), completely oblivious to what the song is actually about.
+- Earlier in the episode, a beauty pageant on TV begins with the contestants singing "At Seventeen" ("I learned the truth at seventeen/that love was meant for beauty queens"), completely oblivious to what the song is actually about (which is about a plain girl singing about how the pretty girls in school had it so much better than her, but now their lives were worse).

 - Hell Is That Noise: The sound of dozens of babies sucking on pacifiers, echoed through an auditorium, is quite eerie.
 "Ohhhh, babies."